gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 bootstrap`` command with the ``hop/admin`` credentials that we stored in the vault in a previous step.

-Bootstraping the project will take several minutes (mostly because of the AWS provisioning).
-The tool will keep us informed about each step that it performs:
+Bootstrapping the project will take several minutes (mostly because of the AWS provisioning).
+The tool will keep you informed about each step that it performs:

 * AWS infrastructure provisioning.